PhoenixTales/phoenix-docs/lore/khorinis.md

 * Khorinis is also the only place in the kingdom where all these strange creatures and mutations occur or are initially coming from - they are in many cases not *known* or very rarely seen in other areas of the realm (due to reasons also explained in our /lore; you may also read [Gothic defined](/vision/gothic-defined)).

-* Additionally, the erection of the barrier led to the first disturbance of the sleeper in his sleep, which caused the ritual to go wrong, the barrier to increase in size and the mages to become prisoners of the prison they themselves created.
+* Additionally, the erection of the barrier led to the first disturbance of the sleeper in his sleep, causing the ritual to go wrong, the barrier to increase in size and the mages to become prisoners of the prison they created.

 * Since its erection the barrier is heavily influencing the climate within the colony and affects the atmosphere and the depressive, gloomy mood of the game world.